uploadcare/file-uploader/README.md

 * Fork project, make changes and send it as pull request.
 For launching the developing mode follow these commands:
   * Install dependencies: `npm install`.
   * Start local dev-server: `npm run dev`.
+* Star this repo if you like it ⭐️